Writing and Grammar Terms: 25 Key Definitions With Examples

 Copy Editor

 A copy editor is a professional who reviews text to correct errors in grammar, punctuation, and spelling while ensuring tone and style remain consistent throughout.
 Copy editors go beyond basic proofreading by examining sentence structure, word choice, and adherence to style guides.
-They may also fact check information, verify formatting, and confirm that citations are accurate.
-For example, a copy editor might change "The data shows" to "The data show" to maintain correct subject verb agreement, or standardize capitalization across all headings in a document.
+They may also fact-check information, verify formatting, and confirm that citations are accurate.
+For example, a copy editor might change "the data shows" to "the data show" to maintain correct subject-verb agreement, or standardize capitalization across all headings in a document.

 Deductive Reasoning

 Deductive reasoning tests an existing theory by moving from general premises to specific conclusions.
 This logical approach starts with a broad principle or hypothesis and examines specific cases to determine whether they support the general rule.
 In academic writing, deductive reasoning often follows a syllogistic structure: major premise, minor premise, and conclusion.
-For example: all mammals are warm blooded (major premise); whales are mammals (minor premise); therefore, whales are warm blooded (conclusion).
+For example: all mammals are warm-blooded (major premise); whales are mammals (minor premise); therefore, whales are warm-blooded (conclusion).

 Demonstrative Pronoun